alphagov/cybersecuritytools/cybersecuritytools/aws_permissions_helper/README.md

 # Aws Permissions Helper

-This script will read the a logfile and extract all the requests made to create the resources and output them to a file called `aws_requests.txt`
+This script will read the a logfile and extract all the requests made to create the resources and output them formatted as JSON to `aws_requests.json`

 ## Usage